RoseCityRobotics/common_platform/docs/source/camera/camera_operations.md

 ros2 launch data_recorder ramdisk_recorder.launch.py
 ```

-Now go check your ~/teleop_data/images folder and you should see some images in there.
+Now go check your ~/teleop_data/session_YYYY-MM-DD_HH-MM-SS/images folder
+>  Replace session_YYYY-MM-DD_HH-MM-SS with the actual session folder name and you should see some images in there.
 Recording images will fill up your RAM on your Pi relatively quickly - keep it to about 1-2 minutes total of image capture before annotating your data.

 **Stop recorder**
 The **recorder needs to be stopped manually using `Ctrl+C`**.
 It should automatically copy the recorded frames from the RAM disk to the following location on your micro SD card: ~/teleop_data/ .
 Check for a folder called session_<DATE>_<TIME> .